 II.
-Approvals of the Annual General Meeting 2021
+Approvals of the Annual General Meeting 2022

-At the Annual General Meeting of April 15, 2021 the shareholders approved with strong majorities a maximum compensation for the Board of Directors of CHF 10 million for the period from the Annual General Meeting 2021 to the Annual General Meeting 2022, and a maximum compensation of CHF 57.5 million for the Executive Board for the business year 2022.
+At the Annual General Meeting of April 7, 2022 the shareholders approved with strong majorities a maximum compensation for the Board of Directors of CHF 10 million for the period from the Annual General Meeting 2022 to the Annual General Meeting 2023, and a maximum compensation of CHF 68 million for the Executive Board for the business year 2023

-For the period from the Annual General Meeting 2021 to the Annual General Meeting 2022, the actual compensation pay-out for the Board of Directors was CHF 9.7 million, below the approved maximum of CHF 10 million.
-The actual compensation pay-out for the Executive Board was CHF 50.6 million for the business year 2021, below the maximum of CHF 55 million approved by the shareholders on April 23, 2020.
+For the period from the Annual General Meeting 2022 to the Annual General Meeting 2023, the actual compensation pay-out for the Board of Directors was CHF 9.7 million, below the approved maximum of CHF 10 million.
+The actual compensation pay-out for the Executive Board was CHF 60.2 million for the business year 2022, above the approved maximum of CHF 57.5 million.
+As per art.
+21ter of Nestlé S.A.'s Articles of Association, a supplementary amount of CHF 2.7 million was paid to two additional members who joined the Executive Board after the shareholders approved the compensation for the Executive Board on April 15, 2021.

-In addition, the shareholders accepted the Compensation Report 2020 in a separate advisory vote, with a strong majority.
+In addition, the shareholders accepted the Compensation Report 2021 in a separate advisory vote, with a strong majority.

 III.
-Proposals to the Annual General Meeting 2022
+Proposals to the Annual General Meeting 2023